arh-eu/gds-csharp-sdk/README.md

 log4net.Config.BasicConfigurator.Configure(logRepository);
 ```

-There are some listeners you can subscribe.
+If you want to use async communication, there are some listeners you can subscribe.

 To get the serialized message objects.
 ```csharp